Tanu-N-Prabhu/Python/README.md

 > I found your excellent exercises at your GitHub wile prepearing undergraduate course in data analysis.
 I want to use it in my course

+> <b>‪Cole Striler</b> - Data Scientist, Founder of Datafied<br>
+> I came across your GitHub and love your Jupyter Notebooks, especially the one on "<b>Predicting PewDiePie's daily subscribers</b>".
+I think you do a great job at explaining your work which is something others can learn.